AIAScience/mflux-ai-tutorials/time-series-forecasting/content.md

 We have chosen to do one forecast every few steps, and no forcasting in between.
 Here we loop over the relevant time steps to do forecasting.
 In order to forecast more than one step, we will use the output of one forecast as input for the next one.
-Because we will be appending our incorrect forecasts, we make an other variable to hold these.
+Because we will be appending forecasts to the actual historical data, we make an other variable for this.
 ```
 for j in range(forecast_steps):
     forecast_value = coefs[0]